Actively Recruiting

 - Participation as a healthy volunteer in Protocol 01-M-0254

-- History of recent substance or alcohol abuse or dependence (except caffeine, nicotine, or cannabis) within the past three months
+- History of substance or alcohol abuse or dependence, or substance use disorder (except caffeine, nicotine, or cannabis), within the past three months

-- Current use of illicit substances or known drugs of abuse within two weeks prior to consent, except prescribed benzodiazepines or stimulants
+- Current use of illicit drugs (except caffeine, nicotine, or cannabis) within two weeks prior to consent, and positive drug urine test (except prescribed benzodiazepines or stimulants)

-- Daily cannabis use, inability to abstain during the study, or cannabis use that impairs daily life functioning as determined by a clinician
+- Daily cannabis use, inability to abstain during the study, or cannabis use impairing daily life as determined by a clinician

 AI-Screening